Host Plant Suitability of Tuta absoluta Meyrick (Lepidoptera: Gelechiidae) on Four Plant Species

 2.3.
 Experiment procedure

 Female and male pupae (10 each) were collected from larvae reared on the tomato plant.
 When adults emerged, moths were provided a sucrose solution (10 % sucrose) and allowed to mate for one day in a cage.
-Subsequently, one-day-old eggs were placed in Petri dishes (3.5 cm diameter) containing moistened disc cotton and a 3 cm leaf disc from the experimental plants ((Solanum lycopersicum, Solanum tuberosum, Solanum nigrum, and Chenopodium album).
+Subsequently, one-day-old eggs were placed in Petri dishes (3.5 cm diameter) containing moistened disc cotton and a 3 cm leaf disc from the experimental plants (Solanum lycopersicum, Solanum tuberosum, Solanum nigrum, and Chenopodium album).
 A total of 60 eggs per plant species were used, with each egg placed in a separate petri dish (Fig.1).
-Observations included the duration of egg hatching, larva instar, pupas instar and the total development period from egg to adult.
+Observations included the duration of egg hatching, larva instar, pupa instar and the total development period from egg to adult.

 2.4.
 Choice and No-Choice Tests